gabocr94/isptest/README.md

 Description
 ----
-A rest service for an internet service provider (ISP).
-This service will feed a website where users can register, make and check payments, get information such as own profile, internet plans and speeds, payment dates, change plans and ubsubscribe from the service.
+The application will set up a django rest service where users will be able to register, and purchase an internet plan between a few options.
+It is a subscription based plan, so users will have to pay monthly.

+When a user registers, and purchases a plan, the application creates a new contract for that customer, with its personal information and the plan data.

+Customers will be able to manage personal information, change plans, pay and unsubscribe from a website connected to the rest service.
-Also the service feeds a IVR where users are able to make payments, check next payment date and amount or get information about plans and speeds.
+Also an IVR call service will be set up for users to pay throughout their phones, check their next payment amount and date .

 Solution
 -----
-First, using django rest framework:
+First, using django framework:

 	Register and login will use Django authentication.
 	The models will be Customer, Plan, Contract and Payment.